boostorg/redis/README.md

 * Back pressure, cancellation and low latency.

-In addition to that, Aedis hides most of the low-level Asio code away from the user.
-For example, the coroutine below retrieves Redis hashes in a `std::map` and quits the connection (see containers.cpp)
+In addition to that, Aedis hides most of the low-level Asio code away from the user, which in the majority of the case will be concerned with three library entities

+* `aedis::resp3::request`: A container of Redis commands.
+* `aedis::adapt()`: A function that adapts data structures to receive Redis responses.
+* `aedis::connection`: A connection to the Redis server.

+For example, the coroutine below reads Redis [hashes](https://redis.io/docs/data-types/hashes/) in a `std::map` and quits the connection (see containers.cpp)

 ```cpp